 Marty doesn’t consider that as the Delorean travels into the future, the bridge will be there when Marty arrives in the year 1985, safely keeping him from falling into a ravine.

 Lots of intermediate writers have a difficult time thinking about Time because Time is difficult.
-So, for the next few articles, I’m going to discuss all the ways in which Time affects writing.
 There are some obvious Time factors – like what happens first, second and third in your plot.
 But there are also other less-discussed and less-understood Time factors, such as using the past perfect verb tense, or the order of phrases or clauses in a sentence.

 The largest consideration of Time in writing has to do with Plot.
 But there’s something more than just the order of events.
 You’ve likely heard the writing mantra “Kill your darlings,” or something similar.
 Essentially, this mantra means that, despite writing a beloved scene or a beloved character, you must eliminate that beloved scene/character to make the story fit, flow and continue being believable.

 I’m here to argue that you can keep your darlings alive and well, as long as you’re willing to think fourth dimensionally.
 I’m in no way claiming “Kill your darlings” isn’t often very good advice – it is, and killing darlings should still be an option – but I am saying there’s another solution when considering Time.

 Writing is a complex series of IF-THEN statements.
 IF-THEN creates motivation, motivation builds character, character creates plot.
 Presuming an over-simplified version of The Great Gatsby: IF Gatsby can meet Nick at his party THEN Nick can connect Gatsby to Daisy.
 IF Gatsby can talk to Daisy THEN they’ll fall in love all over again.
 IF Daisy falls in love with Gatsby THEN she’ll leave her husband Tom, etc –